Uriah P. Levy: Monticello

 Levy was a great admirer of Thomas Jefferson:

 I consider Thomas Jefferson to be one of the greatest men in history, the author of the Declaration and an absolute democrat.
 He serves as an inspiration to millions of Americans.
 He did much to mould our Republic in a form in which a man's religion does not make him ineligible for political or governmental life.

-Monticello was sold by Jefferson’s heirs (his daughter, Martha Jefferson Randolph and her son, Thomas Jefferson Randolph) to James Turner Barclay, a Charlottesville pharmacist,in 1831.
+Monticello was sold by Jefferson’s heirs (his daughter, Martha Jefferson Randolph and her son, Thomas Jefferson Randolph) to James Turner Barclay, a Charlottesville pharmacist, in 1831.
 In 1834, Levy bought it from Barclay for $2,700 218 acre Monticello—which is equivalent to $ in today's dollars.
 Levy undertook to have the long-neglected home repaired, restored, and preserved.
-He also bought hundreds of additional acres that had been part of the plantation, to add to what was left.
+He bought hundreds of additional acres that had been part of the plantation, to add to what was left.
+He also purchased 12 enslaved people to work at Monticello, eventually owning about 20 during his tenure.

 Levy used Monticello as a vacation home.
 From 1837 to 1839, his widowed mother Rachel Levy lived there until her death; she is buried along Mulberry Row, the main plantation street adjacent to the mansion.

 Upon his death in 1862, Levy left Monticello to the American people to be used as an agricultural school for the orphans of Navy warrant officers.
 Because of the American Civil War, Congress refused to accept the donation.
 The Confederate government seized and sold the property; lawyers for Levy's estate recovered the property after the war.